Quality Indicator Repository

 Prevalence of antipsychotic drug use in the absence of psychotic and related condition.

-Percentage of long-term care (LTC) home residents without psychosis on antipsychotics in the last 7 days.
+Percentage of long-term care home residents without psychosis on antipsychotics in the last 7 days.

 Proportion of residents dispensed an antipsychotic.